HL7/fhir-ipa/input/pagecontent/access.md

-An application is authorized to access a patient record using the [SMART App Launch Protocol](http://hl7.org/fhir/smart-app-launch/)'s standalone launch sequence.
-See required server SMART on FHIR capabilities on the ([security  page]HL7.FHIR.UV.IPA\Security - FHIR v4.0.1).
+An application may be authorized to access a patient record using the [SMART App Launch Protocol](http://hl7.org/fhir/smart-app-launch/)'s standalone launch sequence.
+See recommended server SMART on FHIR capabilities on the ([security  page]HL7.FHIR.UV.IPA\Security - FHIR v4.0.1).
+The below describes the use of SMART on FHIR.

 ### Client Process